eugenia1984/english/glossary.md

 - **agenda** is a list of topics to be discussed or things to be done at a meeting.
 Having an agenda helps to organize the meeting and make sure important points are covered.

+- **at all times** means always or continuously, indicating something that happens without interruption.
+For instance, ``Security guards must be alert at all times``.

 - **All of you** is a phrase used to include every person in a group.
 For example, `I want to thank all of you for coming` means thanking every person who came.

 - **app** is short for application, a type of software designed to perform a specific task. **mobile apps** are applications specifically created to run on mobile devices.
 These apps can do many things, like help you shop, learn a new language, or play games.